-Salmond Inquiry: MSPs say legal ruling has 'no impact' on key evidence - The Courier
+Salmond inquiry: MSPs say legal ruling has 'no impact' on key evidence - The Courier

 The MSPs had previously voted by five to four against releasing the details of part of his evidence, citing legal concerns over orders to protect the anonymity of complainers.

-But Mr Salmond’s supporters and some MSPs viewed last week’s ruling by Lady Dorrian as a breakthrough which could have paved the way for its publication.
+But Mr Salmond’s supporters and some MSPs viewed last week’s ruling by Lady Dorrian as a breakthrough that could have paved the way for its publication.

 The judge had amended the order protecting the anonymity of the complainers in the case to clarify that it related to “those proceedings”.